8an3/mynotesrepo/00001_PRIORITIES_todo.md

 - [ ] UNITFILE - Need to somehow get all the totals from the finance tab to the deposits tab maybe use redux somehow....
 - [ ] remoive bmwmoto and manoptions from finance calc
 - [ ] need to add finance buffer somewhere in admin
+- [ ] need a way to input custom line items for bos so extra items can be inputted

 - [x] -------- ACCESSORIES --------
 - [x] need to auto inventory order to inventory page so you know what to order due to min levels compared to in stock